 Engaging the next generation of international leaders

-Global Classmates Summit is a summer program that brings together a Japanese and American high school students who hold the potential to influence and lead in diverse communities in the future.
+Global Classmates Summit is a summer program facilitated by Kizuna Across Cultures (KAC) that brings together Japanese and American high school students who hold the potential to influence and lead in diverse communities in the future.
 Through a wide variety of activities, the students deepen their understanding of one another and develop friendship, while fostering their skills to promote mutual understanding and cooperation between Japan and the U.S., as well as the broader international community.

-In its fifth year, the Summit selected fourteen outstanding students (seven from the U.S. and seven from Japan) from a pool of 1,952 students who participated in the 2020-21 Global Classmates virtual program.
+In its sixth year, the Summit selected sixteen outstanding students (eight from the U.S. and eight from Japan) from a pool of 2,130 students who participated in the 2021-22 Global Classmates virtual program.